-- c count The count of characters in c addr. - c_addr An array of characters describing the blocks of the dumped file.
+- c_dinode This is a copy of the inode as it appears on the file system; see filsys(5). - c_count The count of characters in c_addr. - c_addr An array of characters describing the blocks of the dumped file.
 A character is zero if the block associated with that character was not present on the file system, otherwise the character is non-zero.
 If the block was not present on the file system, no block was dumped; the block will be restored as a hole in the file.
 If there is not sufficient space in this record to describe all of the blocks in a file, TS_ADDR records will be scattered through the file, each one picking up where the last left off.